 - In contrast to most equipment resin towers have no moving parts on the towers

-- Our polishing resins Can be regenerated many times for reuse
+- Our polishing Can be regenerated many times for reuse

-- Finally, all type of resins are operated in a Continuous process
+- Finally, all types are operated in a Continuous process

 Typical Tower Resins Configuration

-Also, it is important to install differential pressure sensors or transmitter so that you can gauge the actual delta across the resin towers.
-Lead and Lag configurations are a minimum requirement, but a Lead / Lag / Lag configuration allows for cleaning well two other towers are in service.
+Also, it is important to install differential pressure sensors or transmitters so that you can gauge the actual delta across the resin towers.
+Lead and Lag configurations are a minimum requirement, but a Lead / Lag / Lag configuration allows for cleaning well while two other towers are in service.